-If you suffered an injury at work, you might be able to claim workers’ compensation benefits for your injury.
+If you suffered an injury at work, you might be able to claim Workers’ Compensation benefits for your injury.
 Workers’ comp. pays different amounts of coverage for different injuries based on what kind of injury you sustained and how severe it is.
 In many cases of amputation or total loss of function, permanent injuries yield high benefits – but what about partial injuries?
-Fayetteville workers compensation lawyer Ken Kieklak discusses permanent partial disability and other workers’ comp. benefits.
+Fayetteville AR workers’ comp lawyer Ken Kieklak discusses permanent partial disability and other workers’ comp. benefits.
 If you need help applying for benefits or getting the coverage you need from workers’ comp., call Ken Kieklak, Attorney at Law, for a free legal consultation.

 How Long Does Permanent Partial Disability Last in Arkansas?